hanbo-e/wimlds_emissions/README.md

 # wimlds_emissions
-Predicting  which cars should be taken off the road using car emisssions data as part of my menteeship at WiMLDS (https://github.com/wimlds/berlin-ds-lab).
+Predicting  which cars should be taken off the road using car emisssions data as part of our menteeship at WiMLDS (https://github.com/wimlds/berlin-ds-lab).

 ### Problem - bad air quality in Albuquerque
 ![Bad Air Quality Days](ozone_days.png)